A note on thermal effects in non-linear models for plasma-based acceleration: Model Characterization and Comparison with Numerical Simulations

 This sampling reflects first on the form of the coefficients of the ODE~\cref{eq:bre-coefficients-A,eq:bre-coefficients-C}.
 Furthermore, each sampled state yields a different initial condition for the trajectory solver.
 From~\cref{eq:pr-transformation} one gets:

 Then, for each initial non-zero temperature we compute a {\it statistical average} of the bundle $\langle r_b(\xi) \rangle$.
-The effect of this averaging procedure on the theoretical model is depicted in~\cref{fig:8}.
+The effect of this averaging procedure on the theoretical model is depicted in~\cref{fig:2}.
 Provisionally, we have adopted a fixed electron sheath thickness of the form

-using the same parameterization as in Lu's model~\cite{lu-2006,lu-2006-b}, in order to evaluate temperature effects independently of possible changes due to a different choice for the source term $S$.
-In the panel (a) of~\cref{fig:8}, we show the solution of~\cref{eq:blowout-radius-equation} for an initial plasma temperature of $k_bT_i = 1 \rm{keV}$.
-The stochasticity of the initial conditions gives rise to an ensemble of trajectories (shown in gray), from which we define the representative bubble trajectory as their statistical average, $\langle r_b(\xi) \rangle$ (shown in orange).
-In panel (b), we compare results coming from a cold realization of the model with the warm $k_bT_i = 1 \rm{keV}$ case.
+using the same parameterization as in Lu's model~\cite{lu-2006,lu-2006-b}, in order to evaluate temperature effects independently of possible changes due to a different choice for the source term $S$. \corr{We remark that in~\cref{eq:delta-params}, $\epsilon$ represents the $r_b$-dependent part of the electron sheath, while $\Delta_l$ is its constant part, according to Lu's own definition.} In panel (a) of~\cref{fig:2}, we show the solution of~\cref{eq:blowout-radius-equation} for an initial plasma temperature of $\corr{k_B}T_i = 1 \rm{keV}$.
+The stochasticity of the initial conditions gives rise to an ensemble of trajectories (shown in gray)\corr{, that represents in this model the sheath thermal spreading also observed in~\cite{jain-2015}, and} from which we define the representative bubble trajectory as their statistical average, $\langle r_b(\xi) \rangle$ (shown in orange).
+In panel (b), we compare results coming from a cold realization of the model with the warm $\corr{k_B}T_i = 1 \rm{keV}$ case.
 One observes that the statistical average $\langle r_b(\xi) \rangle$ (dashed orange line) shows only modest deviations from the cold bubble trajectory (shown in blue), indicating that the averaging process alone is not sufficient to fully capture thermal effects, at least at the temperature values considered here.
 Nevertheless, the stochastic fluctuations that arise from the ODE are not negligible.
 In panel (c) we quantify these fluctuations through